What Is The Most Common Language Spoken In Sahara

 Berber

 Another common language spoken in North Africa and West Africa is Berber.
 It falls under the larger language group of Nilo-Saharan and has over 20 million speakers.
+Moreover, the Daju Language Group, which includes Berber, has been identified as an ancestral language by UNESCO.

 This group of languages is mainly found within Sub-Saharan African countries such as Cape Verde, Niger, Burkina Faso, Côte d’Ivoire, South Sudan and Mali.